Probiotics for Horses: Gut Health, Digestion, and Performance

 Signs That Often Accompany Poor Feed Efficiency

-These signs often overlap with other digestive symptoms, reinforcing the connection between feed efficiency and overall gut health.
+These signs often overlap with other digestive symptoms in horses, reinforcing the connection between feed efficiency and gut health.

 Feed efficiency directly influences how much usable energy a horse derives from its diet.
-When efficiency is low, the horse may require more feed to maintain the same level of performance, or may show signs of fatigue, inconsistent energy, or slower recovery.
+When efficiency is low, performance becomes less consistent, and recovery may be slower.

 Supporting Feed Efficiency Through Gut Health

-However, probiotics should be used as part of a broader strategy that includes forage quality, feeding consistency, hydration, and overall management.
+They work best as part of a broader strategy that includes forage quality, consistent feeding, hydration, and stable management practices.

 Looking at the Whole System